Dance-pop

-Dance-pop is a popular music subgenre that originated in the late 1970s to early 1980s.
+Dance-pop (also known as club-pop and EDM-pop) is a genre of electronic dance music that originated in the late 1970s to early 1980s.
 It is generally uptempo music intended for nightclubs with the intention of being danceable but also suitable for contemporary hit radio.
 Developing from a combination of dance and pop with influences of disco, post-disco and synth-pop, it is generally characterised by strong beats with easy, uncomplicated song structures which are generally more similar to pop music than the more free-form dance genre, with an emphasis on melody as well as catchy tunes.
 The genre, on the whole, tends to be producer-driven, despite some notable exceptions.

 Dance-pop is highly eclectic, having borrowed influences from other genres, which varied by producers, artists and periods.
 Such include contemporary R&B, house, trance, techno, electropop, new jack swing, funk and pop rock.

 Dance-pop is a popular mainstream style of music and there have been numerous artists and groups who perform in the genre.
-Notable artists include Cher, Madonna, Britney Spears, Rick Astley, Kylie Minogue, Christina Aguilera, Spice Girls, Paula Abdul, Backstreet Boys, Michael Jackson, NSYNC, Jennifer Lopez, Janet Jackson, Rihanna, Katy Perry, Lady Gaga, Years & Years, Justin Bieber, and Ava Max, among others.
+Notable artists include Cher, Madonna, Britney Spears, Rick Astley, Kylie Minogue, Christina Aguilera, Spice Girls, Paula Abdul, Backstreet Boys, Michael Jackson, NSYNC, Jennifer Lopez, Janet Jackson, Rihanna, Katy Perry, Lady Gaga, Dua Lipa, Years & Years, The Weeknd, Justin Bieber, Taylor Swift, Carly Rae Jepsen, and Ava Max.